Peach Raspberry Smoothie with Yogurt

 This post contains affiliate links.
 As an amazon associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.

-• Cashews – cashews blend up so well and add a creaminess to the smoothie.
-If you don’t have a very strong blender, you can use cashew butter, almond butter, sunbutter or tahini instead.
+• Cashews – Add creaminess and healthy fats.
+If you don’t have a high-powered blender, swap for cashew butter, almond butter, or tahini.

 Peach raspberry smoothie ingredients in white ramekins.